rheehot/yeonit/README.md

 # Concept

 Our prototype is the one of online word tagging platforms 'Kkutu'.
 However, to improve the outline of the game and in-game experience, I thought I need to build a new word tagging game platform.

 ## What is word tag game?

-Word tag game is also known as 'Word chains', 'Last and first', 'Grab on behind' and 'Shiritori'(Japanese).
+Word tag game is also known as 'Word chains', 'Last and first', 'Grab one behind' and 'Shiritori'(Japanese).

 ### How it will be going on online?